Last Updated on October 28, 2024 by Laila Oliveira

 However, while there might be some truth in this, remember that these are just stereotypes and don’t necessarily apply to everyone you meet in Italy.

 Another thing worth pointing out is that both nations have rich histories dating several centuries ago.
-However, Italian history and culture are often more interesting to many people compared to Portuguese culture.
+However, Italian history and culture are often considered to be more interesting to many people compared to Portuguese history and culture.

 Security